HariSekhon/Knowledge-Base/git.md

 Use the drop down to select your corporate email address, and subsequent Squash & Merges will remember and use that email from that point onwards.

-#### Do not set your primary email address to be your corporate email address in case you use it on your public repos and expose your corporate email address publicly.
+**Do not set your primary email address to be your corporate email address in case you use it on your public repos and expose your corporate email address publicly**

 ## Why You Shouldn't Use Long Lived Branches